Ada-Developers-Academy/core-unit-1/fundamentals-recap/practice-conditionals-recap.md

 ##### !question

-The Cinnamon Cinema prices movie tickets based on age, however, a new promotion is being implemented to reward individuals for pursuing an education, regardless of level.
+The Cinnamon Cinema always prices movie tickets based on age.
+There is a new promotion for additional discounts to reward individuals for pursuing an education.
+The discounted ticket prices per age are listed below.

 | Age Groups | Ticket Price|
 |-----|-------------|